khanjal/EFMigrationManager/README.md

 # EFMigrationManager
-Manage entity framework migrations through a powershell script.
+Manage code first entity framework migrations through a powershell script.

+Be sure to on your project (Enable-Migrations)
+Place powershell script in the project directory (not solution) and run.